CYCLING PERFORMANCE TIPS

 Cycling Challenges in Temperature Extremes

-all our cellular functions - brain, heart, as well as muscle contraction.
-At high temperatures there is
+affecting optimum functioning of all cells - brain, heart, as well as muscle contraction.

-the cumulative effect of the ambient temperature adding to the heat you develop
+High ambient temperature decreases heat radiation, adding to the heat load you develop

-which decrease the potential to shed heat with sweating and evaporation and the problem magnifies.
+which decrease the potential to shed heat with sweating and the problem is magnified.
 At the

 both high and low ambient temperatures.
 To quote "The optimal aerobic endurance performance wearing a